sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_iOS/APS_Analytics_for_iOS.md

 You use the [A](#!/api/Titanium.Analytics)[PSAnalytics API](http://docs.appcelerator.com/aps-sdk-apidoc/latest/ios/Classes/APSAnalytics.html) to log and report custom events.
 [Feature Events](#feature-events) are for capturing a user action, such as selecting a specific menu option or launching a video.

-Currently, the optional data parameter of the Titanium.Analytics methods, which are used for logging a dictionary object, cannot be accessed through the Dashboard.
+{{% alert title="⚠️ Warning" color="primary" %}}Currently, the optional data parameter of the Titanium.Analytics methods, which are used for logging a dictionary object, cannot be accessed through the Dashboard.{{% /alert %}}

 ### Feature Events